lukasturcani/stk/docs/source/introduction.rst

 What Next?
 ----------

-A good thing to look are some `basic examples`_, which will allow you to get a feel for ``stk``.
+A good thing to look at are some `basic examples`_, which will allow you to get a feel for ``stk``.
 Further examples of molecular construction can be seen by looking at the different topology graphs.
 The documentation of the various classes in ``stk`` contains usage examples.
 More advanced examples can be seen in the `cookbook`_ and if you want to experiment with automated molecular design you can look into who to write an input file for the evolutionary algorithm.